 This is basically where we are stuck, and need more help.

-We are looking for any help.
-Please help us to get the children out of Khayelitsha.
+We are looking for any help to move the children into a better environment.